 - 4.15.1 The Board of Examiners may seek to assist a candidate's progression through, or completion of, a programme where the general or programme specific regulations do not permit such progression or completion.
 In exceptional circumstances (i.e. a candidate's serious medical or other mitigating circumstances) the Board may request a suspension of regulations.
-See also the paragraphs relating to Awards made in exceptional circumstances at 4.13. - 4.15.2 General Regulations and Programme Regulations for programmes offered through the University of London Worldwide may not be suspended if a candidate is in breach of University of London Ordinances or Regulations. - 4.15.3 An application to suspend regulations must be made to the University of London Worldwide in accordance with the agreed policy and procedure for suspension of regulations.
+See also the paragraphs relating to Awards made in exceptional circumstances at 4.13. - 4.15.2 General Regulations and Programme Regulations for programmes offered through the University of London Worldwide, and regulations within the Quality Assurance Framework of the School of Advanced Study may not be suspended if a candidate is in breach of University of London Ordinances or Regulations. - 4.15.3 An application to suspend regulations must be made to the University of London in accordance with the agreed policy and procedure for suspension of regulations.
 All applications will be kept on file and a summary with the decision reported to the University of London Academic Quality Assurance Committee (AQAC).